 Drug Paraphernalia Lawyer Montgomery County PA

 Under Pennsylvania law, it is illegal to possess drug paraphernalia.
-Drug paraphernalia is broadly defined as “all equipment, products and materials of any kind” that are used or intented to be used for manufacturing, using or storing any controlled substance.
+Drug paraphernalia is broadly defined as “all equipment, products and materials of any kind” that are used or intended to be used for manufacturing, using or storing any controlled substance.

 For example, among many other examples of paraphernalia, the governing statute precludes possession of “carburetion masks”, “air-driven pipes”, “chillums” and “chillers”.
 If you are confused, you are not alone; people who have been involved in criminal law their entire adult lives (like me) literally cannot tell you exactly what is “drug paraphernalia”.

-Types Of Drug Paraphernalia
+Types Of Drug Crime Laws In PA

 The reality is that the charge of possession of drug paraphernalia, probably more so than any other Pennsylvania crime, is one of common sense.
 Many household items and everyday utensils — such as a soda can, piece of aluminum foil, hollowed-out cigarette, ziploc baggy — can be considered drug paraphernalia.